Vulnerability Disclosure Policy

 Coordination & Embargo

-We coordinate with major downstreams (Linux distros, HPC vendors, package registries) under brief embargoes consistent with the timelines above.
+We will coordinate with major downstreams (Linux distros, HPC vendors, package registries) under brief embargoes consistent with the timelines above.
 Embargo breaks or active exploitation trigger the 7-day track immediately.

 Questions?